 Due to reasons that are just a bit beyond the scope of this article, if you have two models of the same plane at different scales, the larger one will be capable of lifting more weight per square inch of wing area.
 Thinking like an RC pilot, a 20 size trainer will fly pretty well at 16 oz per square foot, but the same trainer in 60 size will fly just as well and give you that same light, airy feeling at 25 oz per square foot.
 This is a scale factor of wings that you can’t do much about.
 So if you’re a heavy handed builder or you want to carry extra equipment, the plane has to be big enough to handle extra wing loading.

 The other factor, drag per mass, is an even greater reason why big planes and small planes seem so different.
 To gain an understanding of drag per mass, imagine a single cube 1 inch long.
 The volume is one cubic inch, and the surface area of course is 6 square inches.
 Now stack eight of them together to make a bigger cube with sides 2 inches long.
+Now the volume is 8 cubic inches and the surface area is 24 square inches.
 Although the mass increases by a factor of 8 the outside surface area increases by only a factor of 4.
 When an object is scaled up, the mass increases at a greater rate than the surface area.

-For an airplane, mass per surface area translates to momentum per drag.
-The smaller model has less momentum per drag, while the larger model has more momentum per drag.
+For a gliding airplane, rather than mass and surface area, think of momentum and drag.
+A smaller model has less momentum per drag, while a larger model has more momentum per drag.
 The result you will see in flight performance is that when you cut the engine to land the plane, the big plane will have a longer, flatter glide slope because it has a lot of momentum due to its greater weight, but the drag per weight is less because of the mathematical relationship between the square and the cube.
 By contrast, the small plane has less momentum to carry it along, and a very large amount of drag compared to its momentum.
-This results in the famously short and steep glide path of smaller models.
+This results in the famously short and steep glide path of smaller models when the engine quits.

 This can be taken to extremes.
 1/2A size planes have a really steep power-off glide slope because their speed is eaten up by drag.
 The natural remedy is to keep some power on when landing.
 But when you run out of fuel or battery charge this isn’t an option.
 The plane is coming down so you’d better head for the runway!
 Some really tiny planes really drop like a rock.
 If a small plane has inadequate momentum per drag, maybe you want to add extra weight so the object in motion will stay in motion.
 This would increase the wing loading, and as stated point #1, the smaller the wing the less lift it can make per square inch.
 So increasing the loading will only make it come down even steeper.
 A very small plane will either land steep and slow if light, or steep and fast if heavy.
 In any case, a small plane comes down steeper, and the only way to change the glide slope angle is to use a more efficient airfoil to reduce drag.
 So if you like engineering, that’s your goal.